fnca-open-standards/ticket/Open-Ticket-Specification.md

 The type for custom fields is specified in its Type value as part of its definition.
 Common field types have value types and valid values or lengths defined in their descriptions below.

+# Required Fields
+Most of the common fields are required, but some are optional.
+Optional fields with no values should be sent as null.
+Required values that do not have a value should be sent as an empty string (such as "addressPrefix": "") to indicate that the value is empty.

 # Open Ticket Format Sections

 **Header** - Information to identify the ticket and process it.